mehstruslehpy/Logic-Video-Series-List/LogicVideos.md

 # What is this:
 A list of videos related to logic.
 There is no one theme besides being somewhat related to logic and appearing to be of decent quality.
 Each section heading is a channel name or author name.
-I have not watched them all as this is mainly to remind myself.
+I have not watched them all.
 # Carneades.org:
 Lots of logic videos.